-Here’s how you can tell if your organization needs a BOS (business operating system):
+Here’s how you can tell if your organization needs a Business Operating System:

-1. Your workday always feels like it’s out of control.
+1. Your workdays always feel out of control.

 2. People feel like they don’t know what’s going on.

 Great organizations know how to communicate effectively.
 They use a core communication process that is familiar to everyone.
 It explains how, when, and what to communicate to key stakeholders.
-They feel more productive, confident, and happier when they know what’s what.
-A suite of tools like Ninety can integrate data, opportunities, issues, processes and people, so they’re always in the loop.
+Team members feel more productive, confident, and happier when they know what’s going on.
+A suite of tools like Ninety can integrate data, opportunities, issues, processes, and people, so teams are always in the loop.

-It shows when a worker doesn’t follow through, has no respect for accountability, or simply doesn’t know what’s on her plate.
+When a coworker doesn’t follow through, has no respect for accountability, or simply doesn’t know what’s on their plate — it shows.
 Platforms like Ninety allow you to see who’s responsible for what and when it's due.
 If there’s a question, it can quickly be addressed.
 Big picture?
-People who know where they fit in their organization don’t let anything fall through the cracks.
+People who know where they fit in their organization and don’t let anything fall through the cracks.